insilmaril/mailmech/README.md

       gem install mechanize

-Modify the example configuration in betaman.yaml to your needs, see the example file in betaman.yaml
+Modify the example configuration in mailmech.yaml to your needs.

 Notes: